shriyaadepu-200469/shriya1/README.md

 # shriya1
-this is my first repositaru
+this is my first repositary